 Once the rules are chosen, the equity curve in the main chart window is updated to reflect the dependency.
 Dependency rules such as these are usually applied when the dependency is statistically significant; for example, when the confidence level is 95% or greater.
 Over a long series of trades, significant levels of dependency are rare.
 However, over shorter trade sequences, it's not unusual to find significant dependency.

-If the dependency is recalculated after each trade using a sliding window of trades -- say, over the last 30 trades -- the dependency may change from trade to trade.
+If the dependency is calculated on a walk-forward basis using a sliding window of trades -- say, over the last 30 trades -- the dependency may change from trade to trade.
 It would not be unusual to see the dependency change from positive to negative and back several times over a long series of trades, with several periods of significant dependency.
 Under these circumstances, it would be worth trying to exploit the dependency when it's significant.

 To see how the detailed performance statistics of Market System Analyzer can help you better evaluate trading systems or methods, click here.